M-Arimase/Yikai-Zhao-Homepage/content/publication/BurstBalancer/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "The 31st International World Wide Web Conferences"
+publication: "The 30th IEEE International Conference on Network Protocols"
-publication_short: "**ACM WWW 2022**"
+publication_short: "To appear in ***IEEE ICNP 2022***"

 ---